mymachinelearnings/CarND-Capstone/README.md

 ### Test Lot Execution
 Here you go!
-Our code is run on Udacity's Self driving car a.k.a. *Carla* Here's the video feed of our code running on Carla on test lot in SFO
+Our code is run on Udacity's Self driving car a.k.a. *Carla*

+[Here's](https://youtu.be/xIEOJJdo3No) the video feed of our code running on Carla, all driving by itself, on test lot in SFO

 [![Carla's Execution](writeup/images/Carla.jpg)](https://youtu.be/xIEOJJdo3No)